adarwoo/modbus_relay/docs/user_manual.md

 This relay distinshes itself from simpler version by its built-in ability to monitor the health of the system it operates within, and to halt operations by opening an EStop relay.

-The active elements being monitored are:
+The active elements being monitored and/or mesured are:
-1. The modbus communication from the master
-2. The infeed voltage (upsteam supply voltage)
+1. Controller integrity
+4. Modbus communications
+5. Infeed voltage, that is the upsteam supply voltage
-3. The health of the relays
+6. Proper operation of the relays

-4. As instructed from the modbus master
+### Controller integrity monitoring

+The controller monitors itself to guarantee proper execution.
+All memories are versified:
+* The flash memory integrity is verified at every boot
+* The RAM is tested once on boot-up
+* The EEprom storage contains a checksum and would be reformatted if a corruption is detected The health of the power supply is monitored
+* The CPU power supply is monitoring by the brown-out-detector
+* A failsafe exist which activates the EStop if the power supply was to fail The execution is monitored
+* The watchdog feature of the microcontroller is tested once on cold reset from power-up
+* The watchdog then checks the application main loop is running.
+The system is reset by the watchdog if a crash is detected.
+The CPU is then fully suspended.

+Any non-recoverable failure to the controller's intergrity leads to the EStop being activated.

 ### Modbus communication monitoring

-The device can monitor for correct activity on the Modbus network, triggering a resetable EStop if the master stops issuing commands to the device.
+The controller monitors the activity of the Modbus RS485 link.
+This monitoring activity can be configured to trigger an resetable EStop.

 > [!NOTE]
 > The bus is considered active if commands addressed to the device are received at least once in the configured watchdog duration.